-Because technology makes it simple to copy and disseminate large volumes of information electronically, businesses today have more reason than ever to protect their trade secrets and their confidential information, including customer lists and other strategic data and practices.
+Because technology makes it simple to copy and disseminate large volumes of information electronically, businesses today — including healthcare entities, medical device manufacturers, and pharmaceutical compounding firms — have more reason than ever to protect their trade secrets and their confidential information, including customer lists and other strategic data and practices.
 As a result, confidentiality agreements are common both in employment contracts and in situations where two business entities are working together.

 One of the party’s attorneys will be responsible for drafting the proposed contract.
-The other party’s attorney then will analyze the proposed contract from his or her client’s perspective and will suggest changes to the contract which will make it more favorable for that party.
-Once the terms and definitions are satisfactory to both parties, they can enter into a meaningful agreement and hopefully enjoy a long-lasting and cordial business relationship.
+The other party’s attorney then will analyze the proposed contract from his or her client’s perspective and will suggest changes to the contract that will make it more favorable for that party.
+Once the terms and definitions are satisfactory to both parties, they can enter into a meaningful agreement and hopefully enjoy a long-lasting and cordial healthcare business relationship.